 3. Preference for exclusive powers of appointment.
-Where a power is created in a donee to appoint to a class such as his children, the question arises as to whether the power is an exclusive power, which permits the donee to appoint all of the property to one of his children, or a non-exclusive power, under which he must appoint some of the property to each of the children.
-At the common law, the preference was for exclusive powers.
-In Estate of Sloan, supra, however, the Court of Appeal held that in California the preference is for nonexclusive powers.
+Where a power is created in a donee to appoint to a class such as his children, the question arises as to whether the power is an "exclusive" power (one which permits the donee to appoint all of the property to one of his children) or a "nonexclusive" power (one which requires the donee to appoint some of the property to each of the children).
+In most jurisdictions, the common law preference was for exclusive powers.
+In Estate of Sloan, 7 Cal.
+App.
+2d 319, 46 P 2d 1007 (1935), however, the Court of Appeal held that in California the preference is for nonexclusive powers.
 Therefore, a California donee must appoint to each of the permissible objects under a special power of appointment unless the donor has manifested a contrary intention in the creating instrument.
-This holding encourages litigation to determine the amount which imust be appointed to each permissible object of a power and restricts the flexibility of powers, which is one of their principal advantages.
-See California Will Drafting § 13.4 (Cal.
+This holding encourages litigation to determine the amount which must be appointed to each permissible object of a power and restricts the flexibility of powers, which is one of their principal advantages.
+See California Will Draft-ING, Powers of Appointment, § 13.4 (Cal.
 Cont.
 Ed.
 Bar 1965).
-Therefore, the Commission recommends that the California rule be changed to embody the common law preference .for exclusive powers unless the donor manifests a contrary intention by providing a minimum or maximum amount for each permissible appointee.
+Therefore, the Commission recommends that the California rule be changed to embody the preference for exclusive powers unless the donor manifests a contrary intention by providing a minimum or maximum amount for each permissible appointee.

-4. Rights of creditors of donee.
+4. Rights of creditors of dones.
 One of the most unsatisfactory aspects of the common law of powers of appointment is the rule governing the rights of creditors of the donee.
-Under the common law doctrine of "equitable assets," creditors of the donee can reach the appointive assets only when a general testamentary power of appointment has been exercised in favor of a creditor or volunteer (Restatement of Property § 329) or when an inter vivos exercise of a power results in a fraud on creditors (Restatement of Property § 330).
+Under the common law doctrine of "equitable assets," creditors of the donee can reach the appointive -assets only when a general testamentary power of appointment has been exercises in favor of a creditor or volunteer (RESTATEMENT OF PROP-ERTY § 329) or when an inter vivos exercise of a power results in a fraud on creditors (RESTATEMENT OF PROPERTY § 330).
 Property covered by an unexercised power of appointment is not subject to the claims of creditors.
-Restatement of Property § 327.
+RESTATEMENT OF PROPERTY § 327.
 These rules apparently constitute present California law.
 See Estate of Masson, 142 Cal.
+App.
+2d

-App.2d 510, 298 P.2d 619 (1956).
+510, 298 P. 2d 619 (1956).

 The common law rule is not logical.
 Where the power to appoint is both general and presently exercisable, the donee has the equivalent of full ownership as to the appointive assets.
 His creditors should be able to reach property that their debtor can appropriate for his own benefit.
 This is equally true where the property is covered by a general testamentary power which has become presently exercisable by the death of the donee.
-In such case, the appointive assets have come under the complete power of disposition by the debtor-donee and should be treated the same as the other assets of the decedent.
+In such case, the appointive assets were subject to the complete power of disposition by the debtor-donce and upon his death should be treated the same as the other assets of the decedent.
 The rights of creditors should not be dependent upon the exercise of the power.
-The mere existence of the power should be the essential operative fact.
+The mere existence of the power should be the essential operative fact,

-Accordingly, the Commission recommends that, to the extent that the donee's own property is not adequate to satisfy the claims of the creditors, the creditors of the donee may be permitted to reach property.

-subject to a presently exercisable general prower, or subject to a general testamentary power after the donee has died, to the same extent as if the property were owned by the donee.
-The recommended rule is consistent with the rule adopted by modern legislation in other states and the rules that treat such property as owned by the donee for the purposes of death taxes and bankruptcy.
+Accordingly, the Commission recommends that, to the extent that the donee's other property is not adequate to satisfy the claims of the creditors, the creditors of the donee may be permitted to reach property subject to a presently exercisable general power, or subject to a general testamentary power after the donee has died, to the same extent as if the property were owned by the donee.2 The recommended rule is consistent with the rule adopted by modern legislation in other states 3 and the rules that treat such property as owned by the donee for the purposes of death taxes 4 and bankruptcy.5